 David York Agency (DYA) is skilled at recognizing the symptoms of various diseases endemic to the elderly and makes every effort to send caring and compassionate home health aides into the client’s home.
 DYA provides certified home health aide services for the elderly in their home and is abreast of all the latest guidelines and trends for seniors.
 We would be happy to discuss your case with you.
 Please call for a free consultation today at (718) 376-7755 or visit our website.
 You can also follow us on Facebook, Twitter, google+ and LinkedIn.

 According to the Automobile Club of America (AAA), statistics for car crashes in the 75 and older age group is similar to those for teens.
-The difference is that they are far less likely to survive these car crashes than their younger counterparts, not to mention the harm that can be inflicted upon others.
-The AAA also says that the men outlive their safe, recommended driving age by about 6 years and women do so by 11 years.
-The problem is, once you convince them to surrender their keys, what are they supposed to do to get around.
+The difference is that they are far less likely to survive these car crashes than their younger counterparts.
+That is not even taking into account the harm that can be inflicted upon others.
+The AAA also says that the men outlive their safe, recommended driving age by about 6 years.
+Women do so by 11 years.
+The problem is, once you convince the elderly to surrender their keys, what are they supposed to do to get around.

 Most of the burden falls to the caregiver, 83% of whom provide for the transportation needs of the family or charge.
 However, for those who don’t have a ‘resident driver’ or for those who can’t rely on their caregivers 100% of the time, there needs to be an alternative.